DVB Inspector

 From http://www.dvbservices.com/ you can down load .xsl files with the most up to date DVB identifiers.
 To convert these to .csv files which DVB Inspector can use you need Open Office;

 Open the .csv file in Open Office.
 To remove the top lines with heading information select delete entire row.
 Save as...
-Select .csv File Select Unicode as encoding, , as separator and " as Text delimiter.
+Select .csv File Select UTF-8 as encoding, , as separator and " as Text delimiter.

 File format